 I know, that isn’t a very satisfying explanation, but there isn’t room here for a good one.

-chassimmons Premium Member about 9 years ago
+chassimmons Premium Member over 9 years ago

 And @ “The Cat and Ape”No guys, you are not reading carefully.